-While searching for matching results we will look for the values by using the VLOOKUP, HLOOKUP and the Match function in Excel.
-As you know, this all functions are used when our purpose is to match exactly with the result.
+While searching for matching results we will look for the values by using the VLOOKUP, HLOOKUP, and the Match function in Excel.
+As you know, all functions are used when our purpose is to match exactly with the result.
 In other words, we used this function when we want to find the exact match.

 But, sometimes it might happen that you might have created some spelling error while entering the data in the Excel spreadsheet or there might be slight dissimilarity in the data we are looking for and matching with.
-In that case the VLOOKUP, HLOOKUP and MATCH function won’t work.
+In that case, the VLOOKUP, HLOOKUP, and MATCH function won’t work.

 You might be thinking what is the other function or formula that can help me to carry out my required task.

 Well, there is no function or formula to carry out the task.
 But Microsoft has introduced a new-add in that will help you to find similar data in no time.
 The name of the Add-In is Fuzzy Lookup.
-Fuzzy Lookup will help you to find similar matching data which just few clicks.
+Fuzzy Lookup will help you to find similar matching data which just a few clicks.

 You need to download the Add-in in Excel.
 It is available free of cost.
 To download the Fuzzy Lookup Click Here